wintercms/wn-pages-plugin/docs/component-staticbreadcrumbs.md

 {% endif %}
 ```

 You might want to render the breadcrumbs with your own code.
-The `breadcrumbs` variable is an array of the `RainLab\Pages\Classes\MenuItemReference` objects.
+The `breadcrumbs` variable is an array of the `Winter\Pages\Classes\MenuItemReference` objects.
 Each object has the following properties:

 Property | Type | Description
 -------- | ---- | -----------